-- Never getting together with someone they meet online without first checking with parents and teachers. - Notifying a staff member of the school if a student identifies a security problem on the school network.
+- Never get together with someone they meet online without first checking with parents and teachers. - Notify a school staff member of the school if a student identifies a security problem on the school network.

-Any student work published on the web (with the approval the student's parent/guardian) will include only the student's first name.
+Any student work published on the web (with the approval of the student's parent/guardian) will include only the student's first name.